Study with us

 The concept of originals and copies does not apply in the same manner in a digital environment.
 Digital records are not limited to a single physical instance and may be copied in a manner which is indistinguishable from, and fundamentally identical to, the original at bit level.
 Furthermore, copying does not present any risk of damage or deterioration to the original (unless the storage medium itself is fragile).
 The integrity of all copies of electronic records will be verified as part of the copying process.

 Because of the risk of obsolescence of digital media, copying this material is essential and is part of collection processing.
 In order to preserve the digital information, as well as to provide access to it, the Archives Centre is developing its own guidelines based on best practise elsewhere.

 Copying for or by researchers must not endanger the archival record.
 For that reason, certain restrictions are in place.
-Some photocopying and scanning is carried out by trained staff in-house.
+Some scanning is carried out by trained staff in-house.
 Certain large scale or bound formats are copied externally.
 Self-service photography is allowed in the reading room under strict controls.

 Filming by media companies etc will only be allowed when supervised by the Archives Centre staff.

 Copies can only be made in accordance with copyright procedures.

 The Archives Centre is committed to having a fully equipped conservation studio and a conservator and conservation assistant.

 The emphasis will always be on preventive conservation where possible.